NSO-developer/vrf-oob-reconcile/README.md

    Download and uncompress a copy of the cisco-iosxr NED and place in the device-node/packages directory

+   from the top level directory simply type the following:

-   make -C packages/tailf-ntool/src clean all
+   make clean all

 # Running the demonstration